antoniszczepanik/gggit/README.md

 ## quick start

-You could really easily try the thing out!
+It is really easy to try the thing out!

 ```
 go install github.com/antoniszczepanik/gggit@v0.1.0